DarthFeder/DiscoveryCraft/README.md

 #WHAT IS DISCOVERYCRAFT?

 DiscoveryCraft is a mod for Minecraft currently in the works.
 Its main function is to add more scientific discovery to your minecraft world.
-This is broken down into several main sector of science:
+This is broken down into several main sectors of science:

 - Astronomy